 Every tea in my shop was grown without the use of any chemicals, pesticides or fertilizers.
 The tea trees are allowed to grow naturally, surrounded by native plants and wildlife.
 The less human intervention, the better.

 I only sell tea that was grown and processed by those I have a direct relationship with.
-If I don’t know who made the tea, it will never end up in my shop no matter how good it is.
-I never buy from middlemen.
+If I don’t know who made the tea, it will never end up in my shop - I never buy from middlemen.
+Find out why.

 Tea I Love